AngeloStavrow/DangerTest/README.md

 > Invalid workflow file
 > You have an error in your yaml syntax on line 12

-Nice.
-That's the `env:` line which, looking back, should have no value, and the `GITHUB_TOKEN` stuff should be on its own line.
+Okay.
+That's the `env:` line which, looking back, shouldn't have no value, and the `GITHUB_TOKEN` stuff should be on its own line.
 That's my fault, I think I missed the return key when adding that!
-I change it and go back to the GitHub Actions tab — and it still fails:
+I change it and go back to the GitHub Actions tab — and it [still fails](https://github.com/AngeloStavrow/DangerTest/actions/runs/97003120):

 > Check failure
 >